NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Archaeologist.md

 * * *

 You are a student of peoples and their histories, and are in constant pursuit of knowledge and artifacts from the past.
 You become an expert in Society and Thievery, and you gain a +1 circumstance bonus to Recall Knowledge about ancient history, peoples, and cultures.

-**Special** You can't select another dedication feat until you have gained two other feats from the archaeologist archetype.

 ## [[Feats/We're on the List|We're on the List]] Feat 3